Find a Qualified Attorney Near You

 But many states have Good Samaritan laws.
 These laws shield individuals who come to the aid of those in medical distress.
 Doctors, nurses, and other medical professionals are often specifically included in such laws.
 If a doctor aids someone in an emergency, they’ll be protected from civil liability if something goes wrong during the rescue.

 Medical malpractice laws differ in every jurisdiction.
-If you think you have a medical malpractice claim, a medical malpractice lawyer can help.
-If you want to know your legal rights as a patient, consult an experienced medical malpractice attorney for legal advice.
+If you think you have a medical malpractice claim, a lawyer can help.
+To understand your legal rights as a patient, consult an experienced medical malpractice attorney for legal advice.

 You can also find more information in FindLaw’s medical malpractice section.